filipadamus2006-droid/Space-Invaders-Pygame/space_invaders/notes/testing_log.md

 Tested the new update function that moves the enemy around. the enemy moves left / right and when they hit the wall, they turn flip directions they are moving and they go down 20 px.

 **04 DECEMBER 2025**

+Tested enemy shooting feature.
+The enemy bullets where being spawned, but not being drawn.
+I fixed this by adding a draw function in the main loop to handle the enemy bullets.
+I noted this in my devlog, but i only added it after testing.

+**05 DEC 2025**

+Today i tested to see if the game ended when the enemy sprite reaches the bottom.
+The test failed.
+The game didnt end.
+The problem was the fact that my game_over variable wasnt truly global as it was inside a loop and I didnt notice. once i fixed this indentation error, the code ran smoothly.

+**06 DEC 2025**

+Collision with bullets caused crashes when enemies or bullets deleted; fixed by checking existence before update.
+Now the player loses lives and the game ends when lives ≤ 0

+**07 DEC 2025**

+Enemy bullets crashed the game after the enemy was deleted / killed.
+This was because whe the enemy dies, their bullets are removed and python didnt was still trying to move these bullets.
+I fixed it by adjusting any code that uses bullets to check first if the bullet exists.

+**08 DEC 2025**

+Continous shooting didnt work due to VS Code running an old instance.
+I didnt realise and spent like 4 hours tearing my game apart.
+Killing enemy left behind hitbox meaning player can shoot old hitbox and get infinite score.
+I fixed this by deleting the enemyhitbox alongisde the enemy itself.
+Enemy respawn works with multiple enemies in grid original Y position stored Player invincibility and red flash implemented correctly Random shooting cooldown added for enemies works perfectly

+GAME IS DONE!